¡Forward, Russia!: Give Me a Wall

 Their next single, a new version of "Nine", was released in May, and preceded the debut album Give Me a Wall, produced by Paul Tipler and released on 15 May 2006 in the UK.
 Around this time they toured with We Are Scientists, and played alongside The Automatic, The Long Blondes, Howling Bells and Boy Kill Boy on the 2006 NME New Music Tour.

 The band signed to Mute Records in North America, where Give Me A Wall was released on 19 September 2006.
 A digital single of "Thirteen", as well as two EPs with lead tracks "Nine" and "Eighteen", were released to support the album. ¡Forward, Russia! have visited America four times, all in 2006, to play South by Southwest, the CMJ Music Marathon and tours with Scanners and Snowden.
 In Japan the band signed to Vinyl Junkie Recordings.
 Dance to the Radio distributed Give Me a Wall for the rest of the world, through an agreement with Cooperative Music.
 The album was on the most part released in late September/early October, with the band touring most of Europe around the period.

 "Eighteen", the fourth track to be lifted from the album in the UK, was released in July on CD and two 7-inch single formats, reaching number one in the UK Indie Chart.
 The video for "Eighteen" features cameo appearances from members of The Pigeon Detectives, This Et Al and The Playmates.

-"Nine" was featured on the soundtrack to the 2007 PSP game Burnout Dominator.
+"Nine" was featured on the soundtrack to the 2007 PS2 game Burnout Dominator.
 The original version of "Nine" was produced by Richard Green, previously of Ultrasound and The Somatics.

 2006 included a short UK tour and numerous UK and European festival appearances, as well as performances in the United States.
 The band played at the Reading and Leeds and Carling Weekend festivals, appearing on the NME/BBC Radio One Stage.
 The band played the MTV2 Spanking New Music Tour in November 2006 alongside Wolfmother, The Maccabees and Fields.
 "Nineteen" was released as the final single from the album to support this tour.

 At Belgium's Pukkelpop Festival, the band debuted their first post-GMAW material – "Don't Be A Doctor" – also the first song with a non-numerical title.
 "Doctor" was recorded by GMAW producer Paul Tipler in September 2006 and released as a white-label one-sided etched ten-inch single on 12 February 2007.
 The track was released digitally for the first time ever as part of Dance to the Radio's compilation Out of the Woods and Trees.
 The compilation also features rare tracks from Howling Bells and The Pigeon Detectives.

 The band headlined a short UK and Irish tour in February and March 2007 to wrap up domestic promotion for the debut album.